 Oh “happy day”!
 I get to celebrate all things cashew.
 Those of you who know me, are well acquainted with my cashew addiction.
-Those of you who are new to this recipe blog -- welcome to my obsession.
 Don’t be alarmed.
 I assure you, it is perfectly safe, and downright delicious.
 I will warn you though, it is highly contagious.
 But be comforted in the knowledge that you can enable this addiction, without too much collateral damage.

 Raw foodies, vegans, and vegetarians know all too well, the joys of the miraculous cashew.
 And yes, the joy extends far beyond throwing them in a salad or stir-fry.
 Which, hey, isn’t bad either!
 But there are a ton of other things you can exploit, the “all too compliant” cashew for.
 Cashews have long been one of the most reliable, and satisfying “cream and cheese alternative” for those of us living in the dairy free world.
 But we are just getting started.

 Today we are going to celebrate home made raw cashew milk, which I hope you will agree, is a gift from the Gods!
 Raw cashew milk is smooth, rich, creamy and buttery; and most closely resembles the look and texture of regular dairy milks, for those of you having cream dreams.
-It has a nutty flavour, that makes it ideal for use in dairy free smoothies and vegan soups, and so many other things.
+It has a nutty flavour, that makes it ideal for use in smoothies and soups and so many other things.

-The best thing about making raw cashew milk, like raw macadamia milk, is that it is much quicker and easier to prepare than raw almond milk, or some of the other raw nut milks, as that is blends very easily into a buttery, smooth texture.
-With this cashew nut milk recipe you just soak, throw in your Vitamix, pour, and scoff.
+The best thing about making raw cashew milk, like macadamia milk, is that it is much quicker and easier to prepare than almond milk, or some of the other raw milks as that is blends very easily into a buttery, smooth texture.
+With this cashew milk you just soak, throw in your Vitamix, pour, and scoff.
 I use a general ratio of 1:3.
 One parts cashew to 3 parts filtered water.
 However, this is a matter of personal preference.